National Science Foundation.

 - Basic scientific research and research fundamental to the engineering process;

 - Programs to strengthen scientific and engineering research potential;

 - Science and engineering education programs at all levels and in all the various fields of science and engineering;

 - Programs that provide a source of information for policy formulation; and

 Use of the Information: The regular submission of proposals to the Foundation is part of the collection of information and is used to help NSF fulfill this responsibility by initiating and supporting merit-selected research and education projects in all the scientific and engineering disciplines.
-NSF receives more than 40,000 proposals annually for new projects, and makes approximately 10,500 new awards.
-Support is made primarily through grants, contracts, and other agreements awarded to more than 2,000 colleges, universities, academic consortia, nonprofit institutions, and small businesses.
+NSF receives more than 30,000 proposals annually for new projects, and makes approximately 10,000 new awards.
+Support is made primarily through grants, contracts, and other agreements awarded to approximately 2,800 colleges, universities, academic consortia, nonprofit institutions, and small businesses.
 The awards are based mainly on evaluations of proposal merit submitted to the Foundation (proposal review is cleared under OMB Control No. 3145-0060).

 The Foundation has a continuing commitment to monitor the operations of its information collection to identify and address excessive reporting burdens as well as to identify any real or apparent inequities based on gender, race, ethnicity, or disability of the proposed principal investigator(s)/project director(s) or the co-principal investigator(s)/co-project director(s).

 Burden on the Public: The Foundation estimates that an average of 120 hours is expended for each proposal submitted.
 An estimated 38,000 proposals are expected during the course of one year.
 These 4,560,000 public burden hours annually.Start Signature